Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

 \subsubsection{Sensitivity Analysis under Limited Effects on the Moderator}

 While the monotonicity and stable moderator assumptions can considerably narrow the nonparametric bounds on our causal quantities, they rule out entire principal strata, which may be stronger than is justified for a particular empirical setting.
-To this end, we now consider an alternative approach to bounds that does not rule out any particular principal strata, but rather places restrictions on what proportion of units have moderators that are affected by treatment.
+We now consider an alternative approach to bounds that does not rule out any particular principal strata but rather places restrictions on the proportion of units whose moderators are affected by treatment.

-In particular, we propose a sensitivity analysis that limits the proportion of respondents whose moderator value changes between the pre-test and post-test values, regardless of the treatment condition (contrast this with Assumption~\ref{a:stability} which applies to the control condition only).
+In particular, we propose a sensitivity analysis that limits the proportion of respondents whose moderator value changes between the pre-test and post-test, regardless of the treatment condition (contrast this with Assumption~\ref{a:stability} which applies to the control condition only).
 We operationalize this via the following constraint,

 Note that $\gamma$ must be greater than $|Q_{11} - Q_{01}|$ for the bounds to be feasible since $|Q_{11} - Q_{01}| = |\rho_{101} + \rho_{100} - \rho_{011} - \rho_{010}|$.
 We vary the value of $\gamma$ from $|Q_{11} - Q_{01}|$ to $1$ and see how the nonparametric bounds on the value of $\delta$ change as we gradually allow a larger treatment effect on the moderator.
-We obtain these new bounds by adding this additional constraint to the second step of the above constrained optimization procedure.
+We obtain these new bounds by adding this additional constraint to linear program, which we can then solve numerically.
 This approach is a more flexible way to allow for limited heterogeneous treatment effects on the moderator in any direction.
 Researchers can also combine this sensitivity analysis with the monotonicity and stable moderator assumptions.